ps185412/aks-tf-k8s/terraform/cluster-aks-pre-init/README.md

 ## Prerequisites
 1. Azure Service Principal for terraform (terraform-k8s).
-2. Storage account to store the terraform state for `pre-init` configurations.
+2. Storage account to store the terraform state for `init` configurations.
 3. Azure Active Directory Credentials for maintaing RBAC for K8s Cluster on Azure (AKSAADClient and AKSAADServer)
 4. Azure Active Directory Group for enabling RBAC.